-my travels with diana
+my travels with diana by mark sink

 To sum this up this funny camera and her sisters has become far-reaching.
 Is it pop or a serious art movement?
 Is it a gimmick or a serious tool?
 Is it in a round of dismissal by the purists similar to the pictorialists being rubbed out by Newhall and Adams?
 I have struggled with negative perceptions of work by the camera throughout my career and to this day I still struggle including my own critical retrospection.